nnakka123/node-js-express-login/README.md

 - How to define Data Models and association for Authentication and Authorization
 - Way to use Sequelize to interact with MySQL Database

-## User Registration, User Login and Authorization process.
-The diagram shows flow of how we implement User Registration, User Login and Authorization process.

 ## Project setup
 ```
 npm install